Sajjon/svar/yellow_paper/yellow_paper.md

 Our proposal makes use of a common pattern in traditional authentication: a set of personal questions that the user already knows the answers to and is likely to continue to remember, such as *"What was your favorite band in high school?"* In traditional systems, the user typically chooses from a set of potential questions and furnishes their answers, which are saved in a backend database.

 This is a useful authentication pattern because it doesn't require the user to create a password (which may be poorly chosen) or write one down (which may be stored insecurely).
-It also has the benefit of using multiple questions, potentially allowing the user to fail to answer a question incorrectly as long as they can correctly answer others, making it a very reliable method of authentication (*reliable* in the sense that the user is very likely to maintain access to the secret even with fallible memory).
+It also has the benefit of using multiple questions, potentially allowing the user to fail to answer a question incorrectly as long as they can correctly answer others, making it a very reliable method of authentication (*reliable* in the sense that the user is very likely to maintain access even with fallible memory).

 We propose to keep these benefits of a traditional security questions authentication, while adapting it so that it can produce a private key of sufficient cryptographic security for use in controlling a cryptocurrency account.

-We do this by starting with a set of well-chosen security questions and *structured* answers to those questions.
-The questions and answers are combined to produce sufficient entropy to generate a set of keypairs.
-Multiple *combinations* of these key pairs are then used to encrypt *multiple copies* of a single output private key.
-That output private key is what is used in the chosen multi-signature system.
+In short: We propose to do this by starting with a set of well-chosen security questions and *structured* answers to those questions.
+The questions and answers are combined to produce sufficient entropy to be used for encryption.
+Multiple *combinations* of these entropies are then used to encrypt *multiple copies* of a secret.
+That secret can then be used to derive key pairs that can be used to create and control a cryptocurrency account (typically as part of a multi-key system in practice).

 ![](images/dsq_sytem_diagram.png)